Sim4n6/plasoWiki/Users-Guide.md

 ## The tools

-The plaso package also comes with several command line tools, each with a specific purpose.
+Though plaso initially was created in mind to replace the Perl version of log2timeline, its focus has shifted from a stand-alone tool to a set of modules that can be used in various use cases.
+Fear not plaso is not a developers only project is also includes several command line tools, each with its specific purpose.
+Currently these are:

 * image_export
 * log2timeline